Northrop B-2 Spirit

-As of 2022, twenty B-2s are in service with the United States Air Force.
-(One was destroyed in a 2008 crash.)
-The Air Force plans to operate them until 2032, when the Northrop Grumman B-21 Raider is to replace them.

-The B-2 can perform attack missions up to 50000 ft; it has an unrefueled range of more than 6000 nmi and can fly more than 10000 nmi with one midair refueling.
+The B-2 can perform attack missions at altitudes of up to 50000 ft; it has an unrefueled range of more than 6000 nmi and can fly more than 10000 nmi with one midair refueling.
 It entered service in 1997 as the second aircraft designed with advanced stealth technology, after the Lockheed F-117 Nighthawk attack aircraft.
 Primarily designed as a nuclear bomber, the B-2 was first used in combat to drop conventional, non-nuclear ordnance in the Kosovo War in 1999.
-It was later used in Iraq, Afghanistan, and Libya.
+It was later used in Iraq, Afghanistan, Libya, Yemen, and Iran.

+The United States Air Force has nineteen B-2s in service as of 2024.
+One was destroyed in a 2008 crash, and another was likely retired from service after being damaged in a crash in 2022.
+The Air Force plans to operate the B-2s until 2032, when the Northrop Grumman B-21 Raider is to replace them.